Noah-Prowell/Predicting_prices/predict_auction_price/presentation/README.md

 Before we started working with the data we established a shared repository and mapped our directories, which included the data, our source code files, and presentation materials.
 This was an important first step that greatly increased our organization and collaboration.

 Next, we set up a live share working environment and began to analyze the data.
 We performed EDA as a group, which was a useful strategy because it enabled us to establish a better understanding of the data more quickly.
 We continued to work as a group during the next phase of our project, which was data cleaning.
 It was also useful to perform this phase as a group because it enabled us to quickly address problems in our source code.

+### Get Dummies

+With all the NaNs throughout the data, we found a useful way to deal with them was to create dummy columns:

+Instead of `drop_first=True`, we left it as `drop_first=False` so we weren’t adding NaN columns, but they’re still being inferred by the values of columns added by `get_dummies`.

 After our EDA and cleaning, we decided to split the remaining workload.